Starting Strength Coach

 - Ability to identify deviations from the model and provide direct, concise, appropriately-timed and prioritized cues to effectively correct movement errors in real time.

-Written exam: An essay exam is distributed to those who have completed the Seminar course and passed the platform performance evaluation.
-The essay exam tests the ability of the attendee to integrate an understanding of the theoretical model on which the Starting Strength method is based, basic physiology and anatomy, and strength training programming.
-Course material, foundational texts, general science, as well as practical experience are sources which the attendee is expected to draw on to provide detailed answers to each essay question.
+Oral exam: In the week after the seminar, an oral exam is scheduled for candidates that have passed the platform exam.
+The oral exam tests the ability of the attendee to integrate an understanding of the theoretical model on which the Starting Strength method is based, basic physiology and anatomy, and strength training programming.
+Course material, foundational texts, general science, as well as practical experience are sources which the attendee is expected to draw on during the exam.

 Maintenance of Certification

 The SS Coach credential expires 2 years after the year of certification.
 Renewal requires that Coaches meet biannual education and coaching practice requirements.
-The MOC program is designed to ensure that SSC is actively coaching, is current with updates to coaching theory and practice, and is exposed to relevant readings in addition to contributing and participating in the SSCA community.
+The MOC program is designed to ensure that SSC is actively coaching, is current with updates to coaching theory and practice, and is exposed to ongoing study in addition to contributing and participating in the Starting Strength community.